marybeshaw/skill-building-program/badges-active/html/_micro_device-access.md

 Choose one:

-1) Make a creative project that demonstrates the following (check compatibility):
+1) Make a creative project that demonstrates at least 5 of the following (check compatibility):
 - [ ] Touch Events
 - [ ] Geolocation
 - [ ] Device Orientation